 A weekly update describing soil moisture across the country to help assess whether severely to extremely dry conditions are occurring or imminent.
-Across the North Island, soil moisture levels have generally not changed significantly during the past week, while across the South Island, soil moisture levels have generally decreased.
+Regions experiencing these soil moisture deficits are deemed “hotspots”.
+Persistent hotspot regions have the potential to develop into drought.

 As a young child growing up on an Irish farm, one of Eimear Egan’s chores was to regularly clean out the well from where her family drew its drinking water.
 In the well lived a large eel that, no matter how many times it was shifted, just kept coming back.